A dormant, overmassive black hole in the early Universe: Abstract

-\autoref{fig:comparisons} shows the location of JADES GN 1146115 (large magenta circle) on the $L/L_{\rm Edd}$ vs $M_{\rm BH}$ diagram (left panels) and on the $M_{\rm BH}$ vs $M_{\rm star}$ diagram (right panels).
-On the top panels, our source is compared with other AGN discovered by previous JWST studies at similar redshifts (4$<$z$<$11, blue symbols) \citep{Harikane_AGN, Maiolino_AGN, Matthee2023,Ubler2023, CArnall2023_AGN, Goulding2023_AGN, Kokorev2023_AGN, Ubler23a, Furtak2023_AGN}, along with bright z $>$ 5 QSOs observed with JWST (orange/yellow symbols) \cite{XQR30, Hyperion, Stone2023_QSO, Ding2023_QSO, Yue2023_QSO}.
-The top-left panel illustrates that our object is among the most massive black holes found by JWST, with a mass similar to that of luminous high redshift quasars, but it accretes at a rate lower by about 2 orders of magnitude.
+Fig.\ref{fig:comparisons} shows the location of GN-1001830 (large magenta circle) on the $L/L_{\rm Edd}$ verus $M_{\rm BH}$ diagram (left panels) and on the $M_{\rm BH}$ versus $M_{\rm star}$ diagram (right panels).
+On the top panels, our source is compared with other AGN discovered by previous JWST studies at similar redshifts (4$<$z$<$11, blue symbols) \citem{Harikane_AGN, Maiolino_AGN, Matthee2023, Ubler2023, CArnall2023_AGN, Goulding2023_AGN, Kokorev2023_AGN, Ubler23a, Furtak2023_AGN}, along with bright $z > 5$ QSOs observed with JWST (orange/yellow symbols) \citem{XQR30, Hyperion, Stone2023_QSO, Ding2023_QSO, Yue2023_QSO}.
+The top-left panel (Fig.\ref{fig:comparisons}a) illustrates that our object is among the most massive black holes found by JWST, with a mass similar to that of luminous high redshift quasars, but it accretes at a rate lower by about 2 orders of magnitude.
 Therefore, our object is the dormant counterpart of luminous, high redshift quasars.

-Additionally, the top-right diagram indicates that our object is one of the most ``overmassive'' BHs found by JWST, in the sense that the BH mass approaches 50\% of the host's stellar mass, i.e. about 1,000 times above the local relation between BH and host galaxy stellar mass.
+Additionally, the top-right diagram (Fig.\ref{fig:comparisons}b) indicates that our object is one of the most ``overmassive'' BHs found by JWST, in the sense that the BH mass approaches 50\% of the host's stellar mass, i.e. about 1,000 times above the local relation between BH and host galaxy stellar mass.